Did you know you can claim a tax deduction on certain super contributions when you do your tax return?

 Once the financial year ends, you can prepare and lodge your tax return using the written acknowledgement from your super fund.

 Are there other things that I should keep in mind?

-If you’re claiming a tax deduction for an after-tax super contribution, the contribution will count towards your concessional contributions cap ($25,000 per year).
-If you exceed this, penalties will apply.
-Note, from 1 July 2019, your concessional contribution cap may be higher than $25,000 if you’re eligible to use unused concessional contribution cap amounts that you have carried forward from previous years.
+If you’re claiming a deduction for an after-tax super contribution, the contribution will count towards your concessional contributions cap ($27,500 per year).
+Note that you may be eligible to contribute more if you have unused concessional contributions from previous financial years.

 Other contribution incentives